 After picking up Jane’s complimentary wheelchair (Wellington really does seem quite friendly when it comes to accessibility), we headed up to Te Taioa (the Nature Collection).
 Since we absolutely love all things wildlife, and the Natural History museum is one of our favourite hang outs in London, we were expecting big things.
 Te Taioa didn’t disappoint.
-It boasts a huge collection of NZ wildlife, from its many glorious birds, both alive and extinct, to its amazing sea life including various kinds of fish, penguins, wales and the world’s only intact colossal squid!
+It boasts a huge collection of NZ wildlife, from its many glorious birds, both alive and extinct, to its amazing sea life including various kinds of fish, penguins, whales and the world’s only intact colossal squid!

 Squid King is a massive 5.4 m long, weighs 300 kg, and has some gruesome looking weaponry in the form of rotating hooks on its thousands of sucker pads - a true monster!
 The bird life on the other hand was less fearsome looking but still as bizarre.
 Take for instance the Kakapo, New Zealand’s flightless parrot and NZ bird of the year 2018 (yes that is a real competition).
 In the 90’s the Kakapo was on the verge of extinction due to predators and dismal breeding rates.
 The DOC (Department of Conservation) decided to move all the kakapos, around 20 at the time, to a predator-free island off the coast of the mainland.
 Though the kakapo was now safe on kakapo island, unfortunately the females only come into season when a very rare fruit is in bloom, approximately once every two years.
 To speed up the process the DOC workers decided to “collect sperm” from the male kakapo by employing a female robot-kakapo named, lets say “Susan”, to coax the males into mating.
 Unfortunately, Susan wasn’t alluring enough for these fussy males and they had to resort to traditional methods of sperm collection (drugging the bird and stealing its sperm), ultimately resulting in some kakapo babies and bringing the species back from the brink.
 Weird.